arielgabbay/tau-0368.3539/README.md

 This will run CTFd on port 80 of your machine.
 You can then configure CTF through the web interface. `build.sh` run above creates the file `CTFd/ctf_import.zip` from the directory `CTFd/db`, which is an export of the latest CTF configurations.
 To import this image, create a temporary CTF and the go to Admin Panel -> Backup -> Import to import the `ctf_import.zip` file.
 To update the image, make the changes you want (or create a new CTF from scratch if needed), and in the same menu as above, export it.
 CTFd will generate a ZIP file with a `db` directory in it; extract this directory to `CTFd/db` in the project.

-### Adding stages
+### Adding and configuring stages

 To add a stage to the CTF, the following things are required:

 * Modify the `mbedtls` however's needed for the stage.
 The server receives a `stage` argument that states the stage number and thus tells between stages; see the section on modifications to MbedTLS below for more details.
+* Add the stage to the stage list in `stages.json`.
+Currently, stages are configured by the following parameters (in this order):
+  * The number of server instances to run.
+Each instance is a container instance.
+Each instance can also run multiple processes, as specified in the next value:
-* Add to the appropriate location in the `STAGES` list in `prepare.py` an instance of the `Stage` object with the parameters for the stage.
-Currently, stages are defined by two parameters: the number of server instances to run for each available server needed by the stage (for example, if we want every user to be able to attack five servers simultaneously, set this value to 5), and the type of PKCS padding to use for the flag's encryption file (set to `PKCS_1_5` or to `PKCS_OAEP`).
+  * The number of processes each server instance should spawn.
+  * The type of PKCS padding to use for the flag's encryption file (a string set to `PKCS_1_5` or to `PKCS_OAEP`).
+  * The minimal number of queries needed to decrypt the flag for this stage.
+An appropriate flag is selected from the flag pool according to this value.
+  * The maximal number of queries needed to decrypt the flag for this stage.
+An appropriate flag is selected from the flag pool according to this value.
+  * The IP address of the host running the stage's server containers (for `nginx` configuration).
 * Add the stage to the CTF in the CTFd platform and update the `CTFd/db` directory accordingly, as explained above.

 ## Running the attack